top of page

 And ABSApundits care about this...Why?

-Even with this unforgivably abbreviated introduction to the Firesigns, we think it is easy to see why their work became such an important foundation for ABSAprime’s consciousness, as well as that of your humble editor.
-Indeed, although this linkage between esoteric (occult) studies and what FST does, has been in ABSAprime's mind for decades now, it is only at this moment in history, from Framework One, assembling our website, that she (and we) realize the beginnings—and only the beginnings—of a vast new realm (erm, make that plural, "realms"!) of knowledge are emerging into view.
+Even with this unforgivably brief introduction to the Firesigns, you can see why their work became an important foundation for both my consciousness and others in our domains.
+Although this link between esoteric studies and what FST does has been in my mind for decades now, it is only now emerging in my Framework One, making this website, that we see the beginnings—only the beginnings—of a vast new realm (erm, make that plural, "realms"!) of knowledge coming into view.

-We're totally turned on making this connection, but we’ll say it again: everything on this site is just the onset, and we don’t have any idea how this is going to go, we’re just convinced it’s probably going to be huge.
-Gradually, you will become familiar with the precise reasons that lead us to be so certain of these outcomes.
-It is way easier than you think…
+We're excited to make this connection, but again: everything here is onset, and while (surprise!) we don’t know how it’s going do, we suspect it’s going to be huge.
+Gradually, you will become familiar with the reasons why we are so certain of this.
+It’s way easier than you think…

 How they do it: "Found Stimulants"

 Of course, this is exactly what FST is doing.
-Dr. Philly Jo spoke with a young man who’d had the opportunity to have dinner with Proctor and Bergman (they were doing a performance, on their own, appearing as "Proctor and Bergman," with the truly priceless promo tag, "It ain't Necessarily Soap!").
-They did a gig in the campus theater and also visited the television station where ABSAprime worked).
+I once spoke with a young man who’d had the opportunity to have dinner with Firesigns Proctor and Bergman (they were performing, on their own, as "Proctor and Bergman," with the truly priceless promo tag, "It Ain't Necessarily Soap!").
+They did a gig in the campus theater and also visited the television station where I worked.

-ABSAprime got an excellent inside look at how FST worked when this person told her that, on the way to the restaurant, they’d passed a traffic sign that said, “End State Maintenance,” which--during the car trip!--they improvised a routine, and they riffed on it for quite a while.
-The guy who told her this said he was sorry he hadn't recorded it....but also that it was clear that it was something they do all the time.
+My student informant got an excellent inside look at how FST worked when they passed a traffic sign that said, “End State Maintenance.”
+During the car trip(!) they improvised a routine and riffed on it for quite a while.
+The guy told me he was sorry he hadn't recorded it...but also that it was clear that it was something FST does all the time.

 Are FST media magicians?
 Are we all?

-ABSAprime calls these “found stimulants," like “found art,” a form of art created from objects that are not typically considered art materials because they already have a non-art function.
-In this fashion, ritual magicians and the Firesign Theater both work to bend reality by what they glean from their social context and how they use it.
+We call these “found stimulants," similar to “found art,” a form of art created from objects that are not typically considered art materials because they already have a non-art function.
+In this fashion, ritual magicians and Firesign Theater both work to bend reality by what they glean from their social context and how they use it.

 Great Example: the "Law of Fives"